Online Security Tips

 Do not make it easy for a fraudster to guess your password.
 Change your usernames and passwords regularly and use combinations of letters, numbers, and special characters, such as # and @.

 Protect your Social Security number; never use it as a username or password.
-Also protect your Wells Fargo Dealer Services eServices username and password.
+Also protect your Wells Fargo Auto eServices username and password.
 Never use either of these for online accounts or activities.

 Do not write down passwords or answers to security questions